Mobility Device Repair

 Bikechain is available to assist you with minor repairs on your wheelchair, rollator, walker, cane, and more!

-We provide tools and mechanic expertise to teach you how to fix your device on the spot.
+We provide tools and mechanic expertise to fix your device on the spot.
 Our model is do-it-together, meaning mechanics work with you to assess issues and fix the device as a team.

 Frequently Asked Questions